getindiekit/indiekit/docs/contributing.md

 Indiekit uses the [Express server framework](https://expressjs.com).

-Configuration defaults are merged with any user defined values (Indiekit uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) to find and load a configuration object).
+Configuration defaults are merged with any user-defined values (Indiekit uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) to find and load a configuration object).

 Plug-ins listed in the configuration’s `plugin` array are then loaded and interrogated for known API methods, which in turn update the server’s configuration further.